CMSgov/bluebutton-site-static/developers.md

 - 25 carrier claims (110 carrier claim lines)
 - 2 inpatient claims (25 inpatient claim lines)
 - 5 Part D events

 ---

+## Production API Access

+Once you have successfully integrated with the CMS Blue Button API and are ready to go live, you can request access to the CMS Blue Button Production API through the Developer Portal.

+**How long does it take to get my app approved?**

+Typically this will take 1-2 weeks and involves a phone call and demo to the CMS Blue Button API team.

+**What is the criteria I must meet to be considered for Production API access?**

+First, you must register an application in the Blue Button Developer Sandbox and provide some basic information including:

+- Your Name
+- Email address
+- Website
+- Organization name
+- Phone number

+You also need to agree to the CMS Blue Button API Terms of Use when registering your app.

+Next, the following criteria needs to be met and verified by the CMS Blue Button API team:

+- You are a US based company
+- You have a working app or website that can be demoed to the CMS Blue Button API team
+- Your app links to a Privacy statement or Terms of Use that explains to Beneficiary's in plain language how you will use their data and how they can cancel their account
+- Your app must serve a Medicare population (obviously)

+**What happens after I am approved?**

+You will receive an email from the CMS Blue Button API team notifying you of approval.
+You will then receive a new Client ID and Secret for your app in production.
+You will use the base URL api.cms.bluebutton.gov instead of sandbox.bluebutton.cms.gov.

+---